Laragear/Turnstile/README.md

 })
 ```

-Alternatively, if you're already using the defaults, you can just use `getChallengeFromRequest()` which will automatically resolve the Request from the Container and find the token using the default key.
+Alternatively, if you're already using the default configuration, you can just use `getChallengeFromRequest()` which will automatically resolve the Request from the Container and find the token using the [default key name](#form-key).

 ```php
 use Laragear\Turnstile\Facades\Turnstile;